-"B" and hook it around the notch at the end of your machine.
-Then continue knitting with the main yam only, bringing the end needles back to B position on each row.
+"B" and hook it around the notch at the end of your machine, Then continue knitting with the main yarn only, bringing the end needles back to B position on each row.

-1. Bring the end needles back to B posi- 2.
 Take the contrast yarn out of Feeder 3.
 When the needles are selected across the row again for the pattern, rethread the contrast yarn into Feeder "B" and knit the row, holding the contrast yarn as shown so that no loops form at the edges.